Skip to content

 League of Legends is the friendlier on-ramp for almost everyone.

-In our testing, a player who had never touched a MOBA picked up the basics (last hitting, warding, recall, lane swaps) in a single afternoon of play.
-The same player needed considerably longer in Dota 2 before stopping to ask questions every other minute about jungle camps and shrine timings.
+A MOBA newcomer can pick up the basics of League (last hitting, warding, recall) in a single afternoon.
+Dota 2 tends to take much longer before a newcomer stops asking questions every other minute about jungle camps and shrine timings.

 Dota 2’s tutorial covers more material, but the cognitive load only really hits once you queue ranked.
 You’re tracking 6 inventory slots, neutral items, glyph cooldowns, and the timer on Roshan all at once.
 League of Legends compresses the same volume of decisions into fewer items and a tighter timing window, which is what makes it feel approachable even though high-level play stays just as demanding.

 If you’re learning on the go, our guide to the best mobile MOBA options covers Wild Rift (Riot’s mobile League port) and the Dota Auto Chess descendants.
-Riot Games announced that Wild Rift carries over the same champions, runes, and item shop philosophy as the PC client, which makes it the cleanest gateway to the desktop game.
-We tried Wild Rift first and felt the muscle memory transfer almost cleanly to the PC version after about a dozen matches.
+Wild Rift carries over the same champions, runes, and item shop philosophy as the PC client, so it works as a clean gateway to the desktop game.

 #Hero Pools, Skins, and Free-to-Play Economics